atakane/sample-self-service/README.md

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.
+Within the scope of this license, all modifications to the source code, regardless of the fact that it is used commercially or not, shall be committed as a contribution back to this repository.